rjhalliday/rjhalliday.github.io/_posts/2024-08-26-blue-green-aws-lambda-with-github-actions.md

 tags: [aws, github, python]
 ---

-# Streamline Your AWS Lambda Deployments: A Guide to Blue-Green Deployment with GitHub Workflows**
+# Streamline Your AWS Lambda Deployments: A Guide to Blue-Green Deployment with GitHub Actions

 Deploying updates to AWS Lambda can be a challenging task, especially when aiming to minimize downtime and avoid potential disruptions.
 That's where Blue-Green Deployment comes in.
-In this post, I'll walk you through how I set up Blue-Green Deployment for my AWS Lambda function using GitHub Workflows.
+In this post, I'll walk you through how I set up Blue-Green Deployment for my AWS Lambda function using GitHub Actions.

 ## What is Blue-Green Deployment?